PasaLab/Coral/README.md

 The code is available for research purpose only.

-For commercial usage, please contact PASA Lab @ Nanjing University.
+For commercial usage, please contact PASA Lab@Nanjing University(gurong@nju.edu.cn).